bernardphp/bernard/README.md

 which have a `getName` and `getQueue` method. `getName` is used when working on messages and identifies the worker service that should work on it.

-A message is given to a publisher that send the message to the right queue.
+A message is given to a producer that send the message to the right queue.
 It is also possible to get the queue directly from the queue factory and push the message there.
 But remember to wrap the message in a `MessageWrapper` object.
-The easiest is to give it to the publisher as the queue name is taken from the message object.
+The easiest is to give it to the producer as the queue name is taken from the message object.

 To make it easier to send messages and not require every type to be implemented